 “They taste like cinnamon doughnuts, only crunchy and a whole lot healthier and faster to make!”

-There’s a looong list for why these treats are so great.
+There’s a looong list for why these Cinnamon Sugar Bread Crust Treats are so great.
 I could write an essay on it – but you aren’t interested in reading an essay!
 So here are the high points:

 1. Thrifty – use up leftover bread crusts or any other stale bread you have lying around.